sideshowdave7/pythonia/Lexer/README.md

                          Number literals including floating point, integer, binary, octal, hexadecimal, and imaginary numbers are processed into racket-compatible values.
                          String and byte literals are both treated the same (both become string objects in racket, although this behaviour could be easily modified for convenience in creating the parser).
                          String and byte literals are allowed to have both raw, and non-raw versions (raw when preceded by r) according to the python lexical specification.
 The lexer handles raw strings appropiately by treating the backslash "\" as a charactar and not an escape sequence.
+                         If an eof is found inside a string literal, and error token is generated stating so.

        INDENTS/DEDENTS:  All indents and dedents should behave as expected with one exception:
                                     An indent will be generated in the case of a line explicity joined with a following line with whitespace before another token.
 Pylex does not perform this way (not sure if this within Pythons lexical specification as the document is ambigious.